 Seeing Eugenia Prokopets, DDS, MSD, in Chevy Chase, Maryland, for professional teeth cleaning at least once a year is as important to your dental health as brushing and flossing daily.
 For a brighter smile and improved overall oral health, call or make an appointment online today for simple, painless teeth cleanings.
+We serve the Washington D.C., Maryland and Virginia region.

 Dr. Prokopets takes a number of steps during your teeth cleaning: